Friends for Life Conference and Expo

 - Young adults, teens, school-age children, and younger children

-- Kids with type 1 diabetes and their siblings and their best buddies
+- Kids with type 1 diabetes, their siblings and their best buddies

-- Adults with type 1 diabetes and their spouses or partners
+- Adults with type 1 diabetes and their families

 - Health care professionals who work with type 1 diabetes